ExploringArtInt/e210/docs/vision.md

 ### 2026-0928 Steps
 Weeks 112-104 2024-1030

+- Auth

 - GUI elements
   - Form

     - Input Text Field
+      - optional help content displayed in modal
+        - circle ? icon button
+          - button next to field
+          - button after error message
       - Error Indicator
+      - Intent Entity Constraint
+        - a GUI Input Text field has a set of Constraints
+        - A Constraint can be
+          - Front-end (field level)
+          - Back-end (step-level)
+            - to be build later
+          - Design enough in front-end to support
+        - In addition to gui (HTML/DOM devices), constrains can be used to support a wide number of device channels (mobile, SMS, chat, 3DUX)
+      - Validate Constraint
+        - on key
+        - on field exit
+        - on Step exit
+      - Constraint
+        - Types:
+          - Pattern Constraints (Regex): Ensuring the entity matches a specific regular expression pattern, such as a phone number format.
+            - Exact match
+            - Case insensitive - change case to lowercase
+            - Whitespace insensitive - remove whitespace
+            - Common abbreviation replacement (" Dr. " for Drive or Doctor, depending on context)
+          - Type Constraints (Regex): Ensuring the entity is of a specific type, such as an integer, a string, a date, etc.
+          - Format Constraints (Regex): "YYYY-MM-DD" or an email address in the format "user@example.com".
+          - Range Constraints (Regex): Ensuring numerical entities fall within a specific range/
+          - Value Constraints (value): Ensuring the entity matches
+            - Set of values, such as days of the week ("Monday", "Tuesday", etc.)
+            - Known value stored in a SOR

+      Dependency Constraints: Ensuring the entity is valid in the context of other entities, such as a return date that must be after the departure date in a travel booking.

+        - a front-end constraint has validation rule
+        - pass array into createInputText
+        - refactor into rules
+          - pattern regex
+          - required  (possible to do in regex?)
+          - minLength (possible to do in regex?)
+          - maxLength (possible to do in regex?)
+        - constraints have
+          - pattern
+          - error message
+          - optional help content displayed in modal
       - Default value
       - Mask
         - all